Tap to join GraphicOnline WhatsApp News Channel

 “Since 1992, our leaders have always used civil advocacy and the courts to ensure that we get the peace that we have today,” he said.

-“We will not give them that theatre that they so aggressively seek to disrupt democracy and to destroy our nation,” he said.
+“We will not give them that theatre they so aggressively seek to disrupt democracy and to destroy our nation,” he said.

 Serving by bailiff

-Mr Afenyo-Marking recounted that on Monday a bailiff from the Supreme Court served the Parliament of Ghana, through the Legal Directorate, and the Director of the Legal Department received the ruling of the court.
+Mr Afenyo-Marking recounted that on Monday, a bailiff from the Supreme Court served the Parliament of Ghana, through the Legal Directorate and the Director of the Legal Department received the ruling of the court.

 By this, he said the Speaker had received the actual notice of the ruling of the court and “we have to leave it there and respect Mr Speaker.”

-“Mr Speaker has been part of our democracy since 1992 and he is a senior lawyer who has practiced in our courts and I believe that if even Mr Speaker disagrees with the Supreme Court, he knows what to do,” Mr Afenyo-Markin said.
+“Mr Speaker has been part of our democracy since 1992 and he is a senior lawyer who has practised in our courts and I believe that if even Mr Speaker disagrees with the Supreme Court, he knows what to do,” Mr Afenyo-Markin said.

 Attached below is a copy of the press statement